Agile Sports Events

-The result of the Sprint Review Meeting is an updated Sprint Performance Dashboard .
+The result of the Sprint Review Meeting is an updated Sprint Performance Dashboard.
 This defines the probable performance goals for the next Sprint.
 The Sprint Performance Dashboard may also be adjusted to reflect changes that occurred in the previous Sprint .
-Or anticipated changes in upcoming Sprint, such as trades, lineup changes, injuries, etc.
+It can also reflect anticipated changes in the upcoming Sprint, such as trades, lineup changes, injuries, etc.

 The Sprint Retrospective occurs after the Sprint Review Session and prior to the next Sprint Planning Session.
 It ensures that the event takes place and that attendants understand its purpose.

 The Agile Sports Consultant teaches all to manage the meeting within the time-box.
 The Agile Sports Consultant participates as a team member in the meeting for the accountability over the Agile Sports process.